(Open to all members)

 Awards and Recognition Sub-Committee

-This sub-committee of the Human Resources Committee is responsible for the CUTA Individual and Corporate Awards Program.
+This sub-committee of the Workforce Development Committee is responsible for the CUTA Individual and Corporate Awards Program.
 Members of the committee conduct an objective review of nominations received and determine winners in each category.

-This group, a sub-committee of the Human Resources committee, is a networking opportunity for transit system driver trainers, instructors, and curriculum designers to share best practices, develop solutions, and explore cutting edge innovations in talent development and knowledge transfer with their peers.
+This working group of the Workforce Development Committee, is a networking opportunity for transit system driver trainers, instructors, and curriculum designers to share best practices, develop solutions, and explore cutting edge innovations in talent development and knowledge transfer with their peers.
 Document sharing is provided through CUTA’s Members’ Only Section.
 Current priority areas of discussion include onboard cameras, CVOR, Driver Certification Program and safe bus handling in close quarters.

-The Customer Orientation Task Force is established to guide our members’ customer service activities and is aligned with CUTA Transit Vision 2040’s theme of focusing on customers.
-Its purpose is to create a new priority approach to customer service orientation within the Canadian transit industry.
-In addition to supporting industry-wide customer service information and research, the Task Force has developed tools for transit systems such as, a Passenger Charter template, Wayfinding Guide, and Voice of the Customer toolkit – all are available on CUTA’s website.
-As tools are developed, they are explored and tested at CUTA conferences.
-The Task Force is currently working on a repository for customer behaviour marketing materials.
+The Customer Orientation Task Force was established with a 3 year mandate in 2014 to guide our members’ customer service activities and was aligned with CUTA Transit Vision 2040’s theme of focusing on customers.
+Its purpose was to create a new priority approach to customer service orientation within the Canadian transit industry.
+In addition to supporting industry-wide customer service information and research, the task force developed valuable tools for transit systems such as, a Passenger Charter template, Wayfinding Guide, and Voice of the Customer toolkit.
+All are available on CUTA’s website at no cost.
+As tools were developed, they were explored and tested at CUTA members and conferences.
+The task force has completed its mandate but may be re-initated by members' interest.

 To learn more and to join, contact us today.